mgpit359/puppet-module-openondemand/README.md

 The following are the versions of this module and the supported versions of Open OnDemand:

+* Module 5.x supports Open OnDemand 3.1 and 3.0
-* Module 3.x and 4.x supports Open OnDemand 3.x
+* Module 3.x and 4.x supports Open OnDemand 3.0
 * Module 2.x supports Open OnDemand 2.x
 * Module 1.x supports Open OnDemand 1.18.x
 * Module <= 0.12.0 supports Open OnDemand <= 1.7